CiolpanSergiu/Musical-Instruments-Shop/README.md

 If you want to be able to create an account, log in and use this webstie to it's fullest you will need to go to [https://www.mongodb.com/] and create an account (which is free if you choose the free plan).
 You can watch [https://www.youtube.com/watch?v=scVi_6xqAEc&ab_channel=Headhonk] if you have trouble.
-After reaching the 7:06 video mark pause it and create a .env file in the musical-instruments-shop in your cloned folder. in it you will create a variable like this:
+After reaching the 7:06 video mark pause it and create a .env file in the musical-instruments-shop cloned folder.
+In it create a variable named exactly like this:

 ```sh
   MONGO_DB_URL=""